MooVC/Fluentify/README.md

 ## Custom Descriptors

+By default, Fluentify will generate an extension method for each property using the `With{Property Name}` pattern for all types, with the exception of `bool`, which defaults to the declared name of the property.

-The name of the generated extension method(s) can be customized via the `Descriptor` attribute.
+The name used can be customized via the `Descriptor` attribute.
+When a descriptor is provided that is deemed acceptable as a method name to the compiler, it is applied to the extension method.
+When no descriptor is provided, the declared name of the property used.

 ### Record Type Usage